 "Sure you can stay with us tonight, Shadow!"
-Red told him happily as he got up, unaware of the sudden tension between Vio's shoulders.
+Red told him with a smile as he got up, unaware of the sudden tension between Vio's shoulders.
 "I won't tell Blue, he'll just complain all night- what?
-Nooo, I won't tell him, I don't care how funny it'd be!"
+Nooo, I iwon't/i tell him, I don't care how funny it'd be!"
 The one-sided conversation carried the two of them out of the room, and Vio held back a sigh as he rubbed his temples.

 He jumped a bit at the touch of a hand against the back of his neck, cool and welcoming.
 "You should get some rest too, Vi," Green murmured into his ear.
 "You look exhausted, and I'd bet anything that Zel's gonna put you straight to work in the library again tomorrow morning."